 Human nature is such that people on their "way out", especially if it is against their will, as it was with Moshe, tend not to concern themselves with the affairs of their soon to be former organization.
-After all why should I work hard if I will not be able to see the fruits of my labour?
+After all why should one work hard if one will not be able to see the fruits of one's labour?
 In reality there is often a hidden desire for failure to occur which helps make the predecessor look even better.
 Let them learn by trial and error as I did, they muse.
 As such, "lame ducks" often take extended vacations, or do the bare minimum to keep the place running.
-It is the rare person who after retirement will invest time without remuneration in helping their successor settle in and excel.
+It is the rare person who will invest much time in helping their successor settle in and excel.

 We have just begun the period of the "three weeks" which marks the many tragedies that have befallen the Jewish people during this time.
 The greatest tragedy is that the disease of sina'at chinam, needless animosity between Jews, which was at the root of our loss of Israel, still afflicts us.
 A disunited people cannot be a strong people.
 By focusing on communal interests and not on personal feelings sinaa’t chinam can be greatly minimized.
 Moshe was happy to let Yehoshua and Pinchas be in the limelight so long as strong leadership was provided for the Jewish people.
 Moshe the person may be in the background but Moshe Rabbeinu, our teacher, continues to set the standards of leadership to which we must all aspire.
 Shabbat Shalom!